 Child & Family Community Resources

-The BC Legal Services Society provide legal aid services in BC.
+The BC Legal Services Society provides legal aid services in BC.

 The mandate of the Public Guardian and Trustee of BC is to:

-- Protect the legal, financial and in some cases personal and health care interests of adults who require assistance in decision making; and
+- Protect the legal, financial and in some cases personal and health care interests of adults who require assistance in decision making